desert

 Very Unusual Pencil Shaped Hoodoos in New Mexico

-American southwest is plentiful of natural wonders and perhaps the most diverse place on Earth in geological features such as mountains, volcanos, canyons, badlands, arches, mesas, butts and so forth.
-Last year's spontaneous trip to Colorado, New Mexico and Utah was my forth trip to the area after Texas, Arizona and California, and I can tell you that you can make hundred trips to the American southwest and still find new and unusual places that will awe you.
-But you have to be careful while planning your itinerary there, because it's easy to keep on visiting places that will look the same after a week or so.
-My approach is to always find a right balance between nature, urban areas, history and entertainment.
+American Southwest is plentiful of natural wonders and perhaps the most diverse place on Earth in geological features such as mountains, volcanos, canyons, badlands, arches, mesas, butts and so forth.
+Last year's spontaneous trip to Colorado, New Mexico and Utah was my fourth trip to the area after Texas, Arizona and California, and I can tell you that you can make a hundred trips to the American Southwest and still find new and unusual places that will awe you.
+But you have to be careful while planning your itinerary there because it's easy to keep on visiting places that will look the same after a week or so.
+My approach is to always find the right balance between nature, urban areas, history and entertainment.
 The place I want to show you today is a natural phenomenon called hoodoo.
-And while you can find hoodoos in other places such as Alberta, these ones have a very unusual pencil like shape.
+And while you can find hoodoos in other places such as Alberta, these ones have a very unusual pencil-like shape.

 Kasha-Katuwe Tent Rocks National Monument, as this park is officially called, features white cliff rocks made of pumice, ash and tuff.

 If you've heard of Yellowstone, you probably know what a supervolcano is.
-If you haven't, you should learn about it as once erupted, it will drastically change the life in many corners of the Planet Earth.
+If you haven't, you should learn about it as once erupts, it will drastically change life in many corners of Planet Earth.
 Why am I saying this?
-Because Kasha-Katuwe Tent Rocks is a result of erosion of 300 ft / 100 m thick layer of volcanic ash and rock deposited after the nearby Jemez supervolcano erupted about 6 or 7 million years ago.
+Kasha-Katuwe Tent Rocks is a result of erosion of a 300 ft / 100 m thick layer of volcanic ash and rock deposited after the nearby Jemez supervolcano erupted about 6 or 7 million years ago.

-As you can imagine, byproducts of volcanic ash such as pumice and tuff (unlike the volcanic rock like granite) are pretty soft and weather easily.
-Since erosion is continuing today, this place, not only of exceptional beauty but also sacred for people of Pueblo de Cochiti, requires extra protection.
+As you can imagine, byproducts of volcanic ash such as pumice and tuff (unlike volcanic rocks like granite) are pretty soft and weather easily.
+Since erosion is continuing today, this place, not only of exceptional beauty but also sacred for the people of Pueblo de Cochiti, requires extra protection.

 There is a 1.2 mile / 2 km Cave Loop trail that circles inside the valley surrounded by hoodoos.